maciejkrol18/teoriainformatyk/README.md

 You can select rows on the current page and choose to delete them.

 ### Hardest questions page
-A subpage accessible only to signed in users (soon to be only those with a premium account), which displays top 50 questions deemed by the web app's userbase to be the most difficult.
+A subpage accessible only to signed in users, which displays top 50 questions deemed by the web app's userbase to be the most difficult.
 It works by scanning the hard question collections of all users every 24hrs, and showing most frequently occuring questions (along with the number of collection's in which a certain question is located in).

 ## 🔜 Planned features

-- A cheap premium account unlocking the hard question collections funcionality
-- Summaries about each answer to a question clarifying why it's either right or wrong (premium only as well)
+- Summaries about each answer to a question clarifying why it's either right or wrong (AI generated and human verified)

 ## 🧰 The stack